-- Passport tip – All your passports need to be up to date and valid for at least 6months from departure and valid for the duration of your trip.
+2. All passports need to be up to date and valid for at least 6months from departure and valid for the duration of your trip.
 To check the details and apply for a child’s passport see the Australian Government website here.
 The site advises allowing up to 3 weeks to receive the passport after lodging.
 However, I would arrange one before this to allow for any delays.

 2 Weeks Before Departure

-- Remember to pack any medication that you might need for the flight.
+3. Remember to pack any medication that you may need for the flight.
 Including children’s Panadol or equivalent.
 Most airlines are very restricted on what medication they carry or can administer.
-Never give your baby or toddler any new medication on the flight that they have not had before, in case of a reaction.
+Never give your baby or toddler any new medication on the flight they have not taken before, in case of a reaction.